 The possibilities are endless.
 Hostas and rocks are a sensible combination because of the hosta’s need for well-drained soil and, when planted in a rock garden, create a low maintenance garden.

 Wondering how and why you should plant hostas in your rock garden?
-Keep reading to see the breakdown of various styles, tips, and tricks to utilize your hostas and rocks to their fullest potential.
+Whether you are creating a rock garden from scratch or just adding a few hostas, you can use some of our tips and tricks to use your hostas and rocks to their fullest potential.